 ANSWER: There is a presumption of innocence in the American legal system.
 Being sued by an owner does not disqualify a director from serving on the board.
 More often than not, such lawsuits have no merit and are filed for the sole purpose of harassing a director.
 Allowing questionable litigation to force directors off the board would only encourage more lawsuits.

 If a director sues the association or fellow directors, he must recuse himself from matters related to the litigation.
-Depending on an association's governing documents, he may also be disqualified from serving on the board during the course of the litigation.
+Depending on an association's governing documents, he may also be disqualified from serving on the board and be required to vacate the seat.

 QUESTION: Is it legal for a member of the board to use association money to defend himself in a legal case which was initiated by an association member?
 It does not seem right that a board member can use the members’ money to defend himself--all the other members may be penalized by a special assessment because of it.